 We very often get ourselves stuck doing the very things we hate, seeing the effort we make to battle against our desire as some kind of virtue.
 ‘I hated it but I did it anyway’.
 What a huge waste of energy and a tragic waste of our very limited time

 What I know without a doubt after years of observation and learning is that the truly happy people are the ones that are doing what they love.
-And that may have meant getting up and walking away from a situation that they finally realised was not making them happy or fulfilled.
+That may have meant getting up and walking away from a situation that they finally realised was not making them happy or fulfilled.
 They had the courage to decide that they were going to do what they loved rather than what they felt they had to do.
-Through self knowledge they were able to look at themselves honestly and assess their natural talents and abilities.
+Through self-knowledge, they were able to look at themselves honestly and assess their natural talents and abilities.

 Do you know yet what are your natural talents and abilities?